James R. Shepley: Early life and career

 Shepley was born on August 16, 1917, in Harrisburg, Pennsylvania.
 He attended Camp Hill High School in the Harrisburg area, from where he was graduated in 1935.

 He then was admitted to nearby Dickinson College, where he was in the class of 1939.
 There he was a member of the Phi Kappa Psi fraternity.

-Shepley had found a first position in newspapers at the local The Harrisburg Daily Patriot, which his father had been the editor of.
+Shepley had found a first position in newspapers at the local The Harrisburg Daily Patriot, where his father had been the editor.
 He had also been a stringer for the Associated Press in Harrisburg.
 After completing his second year at Dickinson he dropped out in 1936, becoming a cub reporter for The Pittsburgh Press.
 He was still working there as of 1937.

 In 1937 he married the former Jean Stevens from Camp Hill.
 They had two sons and two daughters together.

 Following his time in Pittsburgh, he got a job working for United Press Associations, first covering the Pennsylvania General Assembly in Harrisburg from 1937 to 1940.
 He then went to Washington, D.C., in 1940, where he covered the U.S. Congress for United Press.

 World War II and aftermath

 In 1942 he began working for Time magazine's Washington bureau.
 He then became a war correspondent for Time and Life magazine.

 He covered the South-East Asian theatre of World War II.
 In January 1944 he and several other reporters went to Deogarh, Madhya Pradesh, to meet with Brigadier General Frank Merrill, who was showcasing a new U.S. Army long-range penetration special operations jungle warfare unit that had been training in India.
 The reporters sat around trying to think of an appealing name for the unit that would enthuse the American public; Shepley suggested "Merrill's Marauders", and that name became the one the unit has always been known by.
 Shepley did not join Merrill's unit for its insertion into the Burma campaign, however, instead moving on to a different assignment.

 Shepley also reported from the South West Pacific theatre of World War II, as well as the European theatre of World War II, where he covered the Battle of the Bulge in December 1944.
 During that battle he was briefly caught behind German lines.

 In 1945 he was commissioned as a captain in the Army, as part of the General Staff Corps, and was detailed to the personal staff of Army Chief of Staff George C. Marshall.
 In that role he accompanied Marshall to the Potsdam Conference and also helped him write an official report regarding the war.
-In 1946 he was an attaché on the Marshall Mission to China, a mission that attempted, but failed, to negotiate creation of a truce and a unified government between the Communist Party of China and the nationalist Kuomintang.
+In 1946 he was an attaché on the Marshall Mission to China, a mission that attempted, but failed, to negotiate creation of a truce and a unified government between the Chinese Communist Party and the nationalist Kuomintang.